prometheus/docs/content/docs/operating/security.md

 release date with you, acknowledging your effort and mentioning you by name if you want.

 Prometheus is maintained by volunteers, not by a company.
-Therefore, fixing on security issues is done on a best-effort basis.
-We strive to release security fixes within 7 days for: prometheus, alertmanager, node_exporter, blackbox_exporter, and pushgateway.
+Therefore, fixing security issues is done on a best-effort basis.
+We strive to release security fixes within 7 days for: Prometheus, Alertmanager, Node_exporter, Blackbox_exporter, and Pushgateway.

 ## Prometheus